Optimal estimation of Gaussian DAG models: Introduction

+The rest of this paper is organized as follows: In the remainder of Section~\ref{sec:intro}, we discuss related work and the problem setting.
+In Sections~\ref{sec:ub} and~\ref{sec:lb} we present our main results for learning equal variance DAGs.
+Then in Section~\ref{sec:lb:given_ordering} we consider the special case of known ordering, and in Section~\ref{sec:ug} make further comparisons with learning undirected GGMs.
+An illustrative simulation study is presented in Section~\ref{sec:expt} before concluding with some open questions in Section~\ref{sec:conc}.

-\paragraph{Notation and preliminaries} Given a directed graph $G=(V,E)$ with $|V|=d$ nodes, we make the following standard definitions: \begin{itemize} \item The parents $\pa(k)=\{X_\ell:(\ell,k)\in E\}$; \item The descendants $\de(k)$ to which $X_k$ has at least one directed path; \item The nondescendents $\nd(k) = V\setminus \de(k)$; \item The ancestors $\an(k)$ any of which has at least one directed path to $X_k$. \end{itemize} A source node is any $X_k$ with $\an(k)=\emptyset$.
+\paragraph{Notation and preliminaries} Given a directed graph $G=(V,E)$ with $|V|=d$ nodes, we make the following standard definitions: \begin{itemize} \item The parents $\pa(k)=\{\ell:(\ell,k)\in E\}$; \item The descendants $\de(k)$ to which $k$ has at least one directed path; \item The nondescendents $\nd(k) = V\setminus \de(k)$; \item The ancestors $\an(k)$ any of which has at least one directed path to $k$. \end{itemize} When $(\ell,k)\in E$ we will often write $\ell\to k$ for short.
+A source node is any $k\in V$ with $\an(k)=\emptyset$.
 A subgraph $G[V\setminus S]$ is the original graph with nodes in $S$ and edges related to $S$ removed.
-We will use $V=X=[d]=\{1,2,\ldots,d\}$ alternatively with a little abuse of notation.
 Given a DAG $G$, the moralized graph $\mathcal{M}(G)$ is constructed by dropping the orientations of all directed edges and then connecting all nodes within $\pa(k)$ for all $k\in [d]$.
+A \emph{topological sort} (also called an \emph{ordering}) of a DAG $G$ is an ordering of the nodes $V$ such that $j\to k\implies j\prec k$.

 Given a random vector $X=(X_{1},\ldots, X_{d})$, we say that $G$ is a Bayesian network for $X$ (or more precisely, its joint distribution $P$), if the following factorization holds: